top of page

 Laws and regulations

-2024 Year End Political Update Summary
+2025 Year End Political Update Summary

 LEGISLATURE

-Public Policy Advocates (PPA) as directed by the CAMLT Legislative Committee, continued to actively pursue the long-term objective of providing state funding incentives for credentialed hospitals to offer increased training positions for qualified students seeking internships to address the reduction in the number of available training positions and counteract shortages in CLS and MLTs in California.
-As such, PPA secured Assembly Member Phillip Chen to introduce legislation for funding.
-AB 27-2 was supported by various entities with no opposition on file.
-Further information on the CAMLT Sponsor bill can be found under the Legislation section.
+Public Policy Advocates (PPA,) as directed by the CAMLT Legislative Committee, continued to actively pursue the long-term objective of providing state funding incentives for credentialed hospitals to offer increased training positions for qualified students seeking internships to address the reduction in the number of available training positions and counteract shortages in CLS and MLTs in California.
+As such, PPA once again secured Assembly Member Phillip Chen to introduce legislation for funding in AB 304.
+Assembly Member Chen authored AB 2702 during the 2023-2024 legislative session on behalf of CAMLT.

 As in each past legislative session, PPA has been honored to work to protect CAMLTs interests.
-As health threats emerge - stress on the laboratory workforce will continue as will encroachments on the standards and integrity of the profession.
+When health threats emerge – stress on the laboratory workforce will continue as will encroachments on the standards and integrity of the profession.
 The California Legislature continues to count medical professionals among its elected members and some hold membership on key committees that push through legislation that often times has adverse effects on the laboratory profession.
 As long as those individuals hold office, we must anticipate that they will continue to introduce legislation that at times conflicts with what is in the best interests of the laboratory professional.
 Building CAMLT membership as well as a strong grass-roots program is vital to the health of your Association.

 LEGISLATION